Try Water Aerobics For Back Pain If Regular Exercise Gets Too Painful

-Also check with your medical insurance as some providers will cover the cost of aquatic therapy in the US.
+Also check with your medical insurance as some providers will cover the cost of aquatic therapy in the United States.

-And once you have learnt the exercises and techniques there is nothing to stop you from using them by yourself in your local pool.
+And once you have learnt the exercises and techniques involved with aquatic therapy there is nothing to stop you from using them yourself in your local pool.

-So maybe do a few sessions, then save money by doing it yourself once you feel confident enough.
+So maybe do a few sessions with a professional then save money by doing it yourself once you feel confident enough.

 Exercising in the water can bring you so many benefits.

-This is especially the case for people with arthritis, chronic pain, or the elderly.
+And this is especially the case for elderly people and those with arthritis or chronic pain.